Home / Awards / EFCE Medals and Distinctions / Jacques Villermaux Medal

 The Jacques Villermaux Medal is presented every four years to recognise "scientific achievements within the context of the Federation's science policy, working parties, conference programme or other related activities."

-The Medal was presented to him in Florence, Italy, on Monday, 16 September 2019 during the Opening Ceremony of the 12th European Congress of Chemical Engineering & 5th European Congress of Applied Biotechnology - ECCE12 & ECAB5.
+The Medal will be presented to him in Berlin, Germany, on Monday, 18 September 2023 during the Opening Ceremony of the 14th European Congress of Chemical Engineering & 7th European Congress of Applied Biotechnology - ECCE14 & ECAB7.

 Press release